MOJOFLY: 2007-2008: Final years

-DeLara
+2008-2011: DeLara

-DeLara remained active from 2008 to 2011 and produced 2 studio albums (self-titled "DeLara", 2008 and "Just Free", 2010).
+DeLara remained active from 2008 to 2011 and produced two studio albums (self-titled "DeLara", 2008 and "Just Free", 2010).
 After the separation of the band, Lougee Basabas went on to pursue a solo career performing in local venues and events.
 Shortly after, she auditioned for "The Voice of the Philippines" season 2 on ABS-CBN in 2014 and became part of Team Bamboo.
-A year later, Lougee married Ali Alejandro (Mojofly drummer since 2004) and were blessed with a baby boy named Leon in 2016.
+A year later, Lougee married Ali Alejandro (Mojofly drummer since 2004) and had a baby boy named Leon in 2016.

-The return of Mojofly
+2015: Return of Mojofly

-In 2015, Mojofly started to perform in small production events but was not publicly announcing their return to the local performing circuit yet.
+In 2015, Mojofly started to perform in small production events but had not publicly announced their return to the local performing circuit.
 It was only later in the same year that they started to record their 4th studio album (2nd studio album with the 2nd generation Mojofly members Ali & Lougee) with Yellow Room Music Philippines, headed by Monty Macalino (vocalist of Mayonnaise (band)).
-The band was able to release 1 single entitled "Rally" in May 2018 for online and streaming platforms invoking that Mojofly is back with members Kiko Montecillo on Keyboards, Beejay Valera on Lead Guitars, and Mark Reese Gelbolingo on Bass.
+The band was able to release 1 single entitled "Rally" in May 2018 for online and streaming platforms invoking that Mojofly is back with members Mark Reese Gelbolingo on Bass, Kiko Montecillo on Keyboards, and Beejay Valera on Lead Guitars.